Yvonne87/Quiz-App/README.md

+  Below is a well documented explanation of the implemented features and necessary instructions for running the app:

 (1) Project Structure: This project is well strusctured and organised with clear directories for components, styles, and assets.Separate files were also created for HTML, CSS, and JavaScript.